BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 ```

 If we neglect the small numerical errors, we get the correct function values $y[n]$ for $n = 0, 1, 2, 3$ back again.
-The imaginary part of the complex numbers are approximately zero because $y(t)$ is a real-valued function.
+The imaginary part of the complex numbers is approximately zero because $y(t)$ is a real-valued function.

 ## Limitations